When can my child start?

 Do the sessions provided in these classes count as the funded nursery education to which my three and four year old is entitled?

 Yes.
-From April 2004, all three and four year olds in Kent will be entitled to funded (part-time) early education.
+All three and four year olds in Kent will be entitled to funded (part-time) early education.
 The sessions four year old pupils receive in KCC nursery classes count against this entitlement.
 If your child receives more than five sessions per week through a mixture of KCC nursery class and other pre-school provision, the sessions provided at the nursery class count first against your free entitlement.
 For example, if your child attends a KCC nursery class for five morning sessions and a pre-school for five afternoon sessions, your free entitlement will be taken as the five sessions provided at the nursery class: you will therefore have to pay for the pre-school sessions.

 Does a place at the nursery class guarantee my child admission to the primary school?

 No. It should be noted that admission to the nursery class does not guarantee admission to the primary school.
 You will need to apply for a place at the primary school in the same way as all other parents.
 We do not "feed" into any primary schools directly.